A Clinical Study of Hetrombopag Olamine Tablets for Thrombocytopenia Induced by Anti-tumor Treatment in Advanced Breast Cancer

 Study Summary

-This study now plans to explore the efficacy and safety of hetrombopag in chemotherapy-induced thrombocytopenia in advanced breast cancer, so as to further guide the clinical application of hetrombopag in chemotherapy-induced platelets.
+This study now plans to explore the efficacy and safety of hetrombopag in cancer therapy-induced thrombocytopenia in advanced breast cancer, so as to further guide the clinical application of hetrombopag in chemotherapy-induced platelets.

 Eligibility Criteria